Kajlax/TOW-App/README.md

 - The difficulty of challenges and workouts can be scaled from 25% to 100%.
 - Each challenge and workout can be voted.
 The total score for each challenge/workout is shown.

+### Manage favourite challenges/workouts

+- Add a favourite by pressing the heart symbol at the bottom pane of a workout.
+- Remove the favourite by unchecking the heart symbol.

 ### Submitting a challenge/workout: